DeKalb County Personal Injury Lawyer

 At-fault parties and insurance companies will definitely try to point fingers and shift blame.
 If they’re successful, they can limit how much money they have to fork over, or escape a payout altogether.
 So, don’t let these tactics go unchallenged.

-At Hasner Law, our accident attorneys will dig deep to get to the bottom of what happened and figure out why you got hurt.
+At Hasner Law, our personal injury attorneys in Dekalb County will dig deep to get to the bottom of what happened and figure out why you got hurt.
 We’ll work diligently to gather evidence to disprove the claims that you share responsibility.
 Or, if you do share some of the blame, we’ll fight to minimize your role.
 The less blame you share, the more money you can get.

 Note that if you’ve been injured at work and want to recover benefits from your employer’s workers’ compensation policy, fault doesn’t matter.
 Workers’ compensation is a no-fault system.
 You can recover benefits, even if you are entirely responsible for your work-related injuries.